-The tree stood out as a giant among mortals on the apex of the ridge he was ascending.
-The giant Live Oak was ancient and it dwarfed all of the maples, dogwoods, hemlocks and birches which surrounded it.
+The tree stood out as a giant among mortals, on the apex of the ridge he was ascending.
+The giant Live Oak was ancient and it dwarfed all the maples, dogwoods, hemlocks and birches which surrounded it.
 The base of the massive tree was so large that a young Bucky James and three of his hunting buddies had once tried to see if they could form a human chain around the trunk and they ended up being at least one hunter short.
 From this huge foundation, the trunk went up only ten feet before it split into five branches.
-Each of the five fingers extended vertically from the trunk in snake like fashion and began to split apart into a mass of twisted veins on a Herculean body.
-The five main branches were all equal to a normal oak tree.
-The top of the tree took the form of a Medusa’s head of twisted branches, which formed a colossal canopy, as it claimed the majority of the mountain top.
-One of the trunk sized branches, which shot off from the tree at an unnatural angle, extended twenty feet from the tree where it bowed to the weight of the thousands of capillaries it supported and rested on the ground.
+One of the trunk sized branches shot off from the tree at an unnatural angle and extended twenty feet from the tree, where it bowed to the weight of the thousands of capillaries it supported and rested on the ground.
 It had been an easy way to scale the giant when Bucky and his father first discovered the tree at eight years of age.
-Later on, the “ladder branch”, would offer up an irresistible vantage point to sit and wait for an unsuspecting deer to pass below.
+Later on, the ladder branch, would offer up an irresistible vantage point to sit and wait for an unsuspecting deer to pass below.

 Bucky unfurled the rope and let one end fall to the ground below, while the other end he grabbed and stretched across his broad chest six times before draping it over the middle of the three branches.
 The long end was pulled back up the tree and wrapped five times around the first branch, as he formed a rolling bend knot.
 The shorter end of the rope was pulled back into the tree and crafted into a very convincing hangman's noose.
 Each of the thirteen loops was meticulously wrapped and held firm next to its predecessor until the end of the rope was slipped through the loop at the top and pulled tight.
 He took the noose and placed it over his head before pulling it tight against his neck, with the large knot in the back.